Session of Supreme State Council of Union State

 The head of state emphasized that interregional ties remain the key to the success of the integration project.
 More than 80 regions of the Russian Federation maintain trade and economic relations with Belarus.
 Three hundred agreements on cooperation have been signed between regions and municipalities concluded.
 Joint forums of regions of Belarus and Russia have been held since 2014.
 The next forum will be held in Mogilev in October this year.

-Alexander Lukashenko has renewed his invitation to Russian President Vladimir Putin to attend the forum.
+Aleksandr Lukashenko has renewed his invitation to Russian President Vladimir Putin to attend the forum.

 The Belarusian President noted that life never stands still and we should keep moving forward.
 He emphasized the importance of joint efforts in dealing with global challenges.